Ada045/sneakers-aws-devops-deployment/README.md

 # 🧪 High Availability Test

-To test the redundancy of the deployment, one of the application instances can be stopped.
+To test the redundancy of the deployment, one of the application instances was stopped.

 Expected behaviour: